microsoft/vscode-docs/docs/editor/accessibility.md

 ## Current known issues

 VS Code has some known accessibility issues depending on the platform.
+Here's a [full list](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Aaccessibility) of VS Code accessibility issues.

 ### macOS